-Our board has authorized, and we declared, a distribution to our stockholders that (1) accrues daily to our stockholders of record as of the close of business on each day; (2) is payable in cumulative amounts on or before the 15th day of each calendar month; and (3) is calculated at a rate of \$0.00479 per share of our common stock per day, which, if paid each day over a 365-day period, is equivalent to an 7.0% annualized distribution rate based on a purchase price of \$25.00 per share of common stock.
-We first paid distributions on September 15, 2015.
+Our board of directors has authorized distributions to our stockholders that (1) accrue daily to our stockholders of record on each day; (2) are payable in cumulative amounts on or before the 15th day of each calendar month and (3) are calculated at a rate of approximately \$0.00479 per share of our common stock per day.

-The following table summarizes distributions paid in cash and pursuant to the DRP for the year ended December 31, 2015.
+The following table summarizes distributions paid in cash and pursuant to the DRP for the years ended December 31, 2016 and 2015.